brandon-m-wang/parallel-matrix-computation/README.md

 # Parallel Matrix Computation in C

-### A MIMD performance double-precision floating point matrix computation library  written in C.
+### A MIMD performance floating point matrix computation library  written in C.

 Accelerated by multiple-instruction, multiple-data stream to achieve >700x time optimization for matrix powering: